ablanco1950/Radar_Marine-Yolov11/README.md

 ![Fig1](https://github.com/ablanco1950/Radar_Marine-Yolov11/blob/main/Figure_1.png)

-The coordinates of the detected targets appear on the console (in the image).
+The coordinates of the detected targets appear on the console.

 The evaluation was carried out with an optimized model last3epoch-LR0005-216Detections.pt